jhrmnn/mona/README.md

 	task + link
 ```

-Builds in Caf are simply views of tasks.
+Builds in Caf are simply collections of tasks.
 Builds are organized in targets.
 A task is added to a target with

 ``` python
 task + ctx.target(targetname, linkname)